Configuring Tracing

 info

 Tracing is especially suitable for carriers.
 A consignment number is typically used to trace a trip, i.e. pickup through to delivery.
-Note that tracing is unsuitable when consignments are consolidated onto fewer pallets or split onto more pallets before delivery.
+Tracing is unsuitable when consignments are consolidated onto fewer pallets or split onto more pallets before delivery.

 info